Order of the Golden Ark

-The Most Excellent Order of the Golden Ark (Orde van de Gouden Ark) is a Dutch order of merit established in 1971 by Prince Bernhard of the Netherlands.
+The Order of the Golden Ark (Orde van de Gouden Ark) is a Dutch order of merit established in 1971 by Prince Bernhard of the Netherlands.
 It is awarded to people for major contributions to nature conservation.
 Although not awarded by the government of the Netherlands, it is considered by the government as a recognized chivalrous order.
 Since its inception, over 300 people have been recognised by the award.
 Now that Prince Bernhard has died, the future of the order is uncertain.